Foreign and local investors in Serbia need to consider the Company Law

 .
 The registration is based on an application that goes along with other relevant documents.
 Our company formation agents in Serbia

 are at your disposal with complete support at the time of company incorporation

 with the authorities in charge.

 If an investor wants to start a business in Serbia

 , he/she must be aware of the legal requirements to be met in order to legally perform an economic activity in the country.
 The main obligations of a business company in Serbia

-• to provide the necessary technical equipment to its employees;
+• to provide the necessary technical equipment to the hired staff in the company;

-• to protect and improve the environmental conditions;
+• to protect and improve the environmental conditions at any time;

 • to obtain special permits and licenses for production, trade, distribution, preparation of hazardous or harmful products.